www.scantips.com

 The stock market varies every day, up and down, a little or a lot, positive or negative.
 Large or Negative gains in years containing more money have more effect than years when the balance is smaller (and vice versa).
 A down year of ‑40% then is less money working.
 Then 40% gain is only the 0.6x money x 1.4x gain which is only 84% of the original money.
 So it instead requires a gain of 66.7% to get back to even (0.6 x 1.667 = 1x.
 Calculator #4 below).

-The average gain is only the sum of all years gain divided by the number of years, and which does not include dividends or compounding.
+The average gain is only the SUM of all years gain divided by the number of years, which does Not include compounding which is a multiplication of all years.
 The Average of the fund's annual gains is NOT a valid measure of stock performance.
-The total gain is the Multiplied Product of all the years gain.
-And the chronological order of the years does not matter in multiplication.
+An average might suggest a usual future years expectation, but the total gain is the Multiplied Product of all the years gain.
+The chronological order of the years does not matter in multiplication.

-It's a kludge, but we're assuming this example is ten complete years.
-So to show the example in calculator 3 below, I added a final 0 (zero %) gain year (1x gain) after the last year, because in most of my calculators, the final year is assumed the partial current year and so can't be included as Annualized.
-The purpose of adding the last zero was to include the actual final year in this hypothetical calculation (the zero gain year is 1x gain and so does not change the result).
-However this assumes that the example's actual last year is a complete year.
+It's a kludge, but to assume the partial example is ten complete years, we can show it in calculator 3 below, To do that, you can add a final 0 (zero %) gain year (1.0x gain) after the last year, because in most of my calculators, the final year is assumed the partial current year and so is not included as Annualized.
+The purpose of adding the last zero is to include the actual final year in this hypothetical calculation (the zero gain year is 1x gain and so does not change the result).
+It is only a WHAT IF the last actual year were a whole year.
 Just adding a final zero is Not a valid way of computing Annualized gain of an incomplete year.
 Because the Annualization will not be complete or accurate until the final year completes.

 Annualized Return is the better way to compare variable stock performance, including reinvested dividends and compounding (however make no mistake, annualizing must only include complete whole years.
 For comparisons, it computes a Fixed rate that gives the Same gain in the Same time.
 The actual long term compounding result is the multiplication product of all the years gains (in the format of 1 + gains, meaning each with the 1.15x type of number instead of the 15% type number).
 This product times the initial investment is how many dollars you end up with.
 Examples of the method next below.
 And Annualized Return is the equivalent Fixed Rate producing the same result.